eonist/eonist.github.io/_posts/_temp/life/githuborg/_2018-07-08-How-to-collaborate-on-github.md

  >

 ### **Acknowledgment:**
 > This book is still in a _very early_ stage.
-It's revolves around the programing language `swift` but should be applicable to any programming language.
+It revolves around the programing language `swift` but should be applicable to any programming language.
 It's written from the point of view of the developer as oppose to being written top-down by management.
 Opinions are my own and may not necessarily reflect the views of companies I work for.
 Please feel free to open an issue or make a pull-request if you find typos or incorrect information.
 License: [MIT](https://en.wikipedia.org/wiki/MIT_License) (Free & open source)
 >